Highlights of Singapore and Malaysia

 • Kuala Lumpur: Take in the wide array of fresh produce and observe the local business customs during a visit to Chow Kit Market.

 • Kampung Baru: Visit the ''New Village'' of Kuala Lumpur.
-Gain insight into this historic enclave of Kuala Lumpur and appreciate the distinct contrast between Kampung Baru's traditional buildings and the neighbouring skyscrapers.
+Gain insight into this historic enclave of Kuala Lumpur and appreciate the distinct contrast between Kampung Baru's traditional buildings and the neighboring skyscrapers.

 • Batu Caves: Admire the limestone cave temples of the remarkable Batu Caves.